 Who must take ALEKS?

-- All incoming transfer students with no prior college-level coursework in math and either no ACT/SAT MATH subscore or an expired score (older than five years old.).
+All incoming transfer students with no prior college-level coursework in math and either no ACT/SAT MATH subscore or an expired score (older than five years old.).

 When do I take ALEKS?

-- Entering freshmen should complete the ALEKS assessment two weeks before attending New Student Orientation, to allow their advisors to plan for their courses.
+Students should complete the ALEKS assessment three weeks before meeting with their advisor, to allow their advisors to plan for their courses.